Welcome to hoboR: An R package for the analysis of HOBO weather data

 file.exists(path) # this will return a logical value TRUE

-Confirm that the path exist, then proceed with binding all the csv files, and clean the data.
+Confirm that the path exists, then bind all CSV files and clean the data.

 After merging, all records are present, including duplicate entries.
 The

-function cleans the duplicate entries, and renames the columns.
-The format argument should match the HOBO format type: “ymd” for YYYY/MM/DD, “myd” for MM/YYYY/DD”, and “yymd” corresponds to two digits year YY/MM/DD.
-Be mindful with your format selection, otherwise proceed with caution.
+hobocleaner()function cleans the duplicate entries and renames the columns.
+The format argument should match the HOBO format type: “ymd” for YYYY/MM/DD, “myd” for MM/YYYY/DD, and “yymd” corresponds to two-digit year YY/MM/DD.
+Be mindful of your format selection; otherwise, proceed with caution.

 hobocleaned <- hobocleaner(hobofiles, format = "yymd")